Batev/Interpret-Models/README.md

 > 1. Depending on regularization, rare features sometimes may have high coefficients; this doesn't mean they contribute much to the classification result for most examples.

+We can now evaluate the feature importance of each model:

+- On the one hand we could see that in Model 1. the columns: marital-status and relationship play an important role in deciding wheather a person should earn >= 50k.
+In my opinion these two columns should not be part of the models and were therefore removed in Model 2. and Model 3.
+Looking at Model 2. we could now see that the most important role in deciding whether a person earns >= 50k is played by the columns: *capital-gain*, *occupation* and *education-num*.

+- On the other hand we see that in Model 2. a key influancer on deciding whether a persoin should earn < 50k is the gender.
+The feature *gender__ Female* affects the prediction in a negative way, and, therefore, I have balanced the data set in Model 3. to have equal number of *males* and *females* that earn >= 50k or < 50k (see *support* in the classification report).
+As we can see in the feature importance column of Model 3., this have not made any positive impact or the negativity of the *gender__ Female* feature.

+Let us now interpert and evaluate some examples of the test data set.